ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

         but not `linux-hardened` and `bubblewrap-suid`
     * Most other recent distributions, e.g. Ubuntu

-* Flatpak 1.12
+* Flatpak 1.12 or later

     * Ubuntu 18.04 and 20.04 users can get this from [the PPA](https://launchpad.net/~flatpak/+archive/ubuntu/stable/),
         and it is included in Ubuntu 22.04 LTS
     * Debian 11 users can get this from
         [official backports](https://backports.debian.org/Instructions/),
-        and it will be included in Debian 12
+        and it is included in Debian 12

 As a workaround, users of older versions of Flatpak can try using [a community build of Proton](https://github.com/flathub/com.valvesoftware.Steam.CompatibilityTool.Proton)